 It is not uncommon for site owners to receive emails where the sender includes assumptions about a website’s features or technical issues.
-Some of the assumptions are unnecessarily accusatory while others are based on little to no knowledge on which to base the stated assumption.
+Unfortunately, some assumptions are unnecessarily accusatory, while others are based on little to no knowledge on which to base the stated premise.

 Most Assumptions are Inaccurate But…

 When I go to the Doctor with an ailment, I do not assume what my treatment is.
-I let the person who is educated in the field, my Doctor, ask the appropriate questions.
+Instead, I let the person educated in the field, my Doctor, ask the appropriate questions.
 Then take the necessary steps to determine what the diagnosis is.

-But when it comes to technology, there is no end to those who email websites who apparently believe they know what they are typing about.
-Enough so to tell the website owner what to do about something, to fix this or that, or to scold them about improper practices.
+But when it comes to technology, there is no end to those who email websites that believe they know what they are typing about.
+Enough to tell the website owner what to do about something, to fix this or that, or to scold them about improper practices.

 The Right Way to Reach Out

-If I have a concern or I think something is “wrong” I email my questions or concerns in a genuinely courteous and curious manner.
-But that is after checking out their FAQ or help area to see if there are any known issues or a solution I can give a whirl.
+If I have a concern or think something is “wrong,” I email my questions or concerns in a genuinely courteous and curious manner.
+But that is, after checking out their FAQ or help area to see if there are any known issues or a solution, I can give it a whirl.

-My primary goal is to help and hopefully inform the site owner that there is an issue so they can find out what’s up and get it resolved.
-I leave the door open to the possibility that I may even learn something I am not aware of.
+My primary goal is to help and hopefully inform the site owner of an issue so they can find out what’s up and resolve it.
+However, I leave the door open to the possibility that I may even learn something I am unaware of.